-Police: As policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
-Likewise, remember in your prayers members of Stamford’s EMS and Fire Department, and our military women and men who protect our nation.
+Police: Policemen and women are under attack throughout the country, we ask that you Please remember the members of our Stamford Police Department in your prayers.
+Likewise, remember in your prayers Stamford’s EMS and Fire Department and our military women and men who protect our nation..

 Birthright: seeks volunteers: Support women to bring their babies to term, providing pregnancy tests, connecting women with medical, financial, legal and other resources.
 Flexible schedules; training provided.
-Call 203-348-4355 or www.birthright.org.
+They are in need of maternity and baby clothes, all sizes and seasons.
+Call 203-348-4355 or www.birthright.org if you can help.

 Natural Family Planning & Fertility Care: Natural Family Planning / Fertility Care – Are you seeking a family planning method that is natural, effective, and morally sound?
 The Creighton Model System is based upon a couple’s knowledge and understanding of their naturally-occurring phases of fertility and infertility.
 Engaged couples preparing for marriage, as well as married couples, and couples who are experiencing infertility issues, can all benefit from using this system.
 The teachers of the Creighton Model System are trained allied health professionals, and specifically-trained physicians have been educated to incorporate the Creighton Model System into their medical practice.
-If you would like to schedule a FREE introductory session, please contact Angela Marchetti at email@example.com.
+For a FREE introductory session, please contact Angela Marchetti at email@example.com

 Catholic Young Adults of Stamford: We are Catholic young adults in our 20s and 30s, We regularly meet for social events and community service projects.
 Join us for our monthly Sunday dinner following 5pm Mass.
 Connect with us on Facebook or Meetup, or email us at firstname.lastname@example.org